Bernardo-Leite/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Tic Tac Toe Game in C++ object oriented programming
+Tic Tac Toe Game in C++ object oriented programming.
+All information manipulated by the program during its execution is persistently stored in a files.